Setting up a Graph for Generative Design

 Note: Currently all outputs must be watch nodes with a 'Number' data type.

-To create an export to use with Generative Design, please do the following:
+To create an export to use with Generative Design, do the following:

-1. In Dynamo, navigate to the toolbar and select Generative Design > Export for Generative Design.
-Generative Design will then create a copy of your graph which will be available to launch.
+In Dynamo, navigate to the menu > Extensions > enable Graph Status.
+Under Graph Type, save the graph as Generative Design.
+When the graph is saved, Generative Design will create a copy of your graph, which will be available to launch.

-generative design will create a dependencies folder with relevant packages loaded
+Generative Design will also create a dependencies folder with relevant packages loaded.

-1. In Revit, navigate to Manage > Generative Design > Create Study.
+In Revit, navigate to Manage > Create Study in the Generative Design tab.

 Once the Create Study dialog has launched, you can map to your own folders where you saved your studies.

-Often times we are running analyses that depend on time of day.
-Within Revit we can use the time from the current model.
+We often run analyses that depend on time of day.
+Within Revit, we can use the time from the current model.
 But there are other ways.

 DateTime.FromString